 As noted above, it is the stride ergonomics that truly sets the Symbioz Elite apart.
 The hinged binding is precise, with shock absorption coming from a very flexible deck.
 For the packed snow of traveled or groomed trails, you won't do better than this contender.
 The compact size is unobtrusive and the shape lends itself to an almost normal stride.
 We found we could walk more comfortably and efficiently in the Symbioz than any other snowshoe in our test.
 Notably, the stride was better than the much larger Louis Garneau Blizzard II and the strangely wide Fimbulvetr Hikr.

 The binding of this pair of snowshoes is unlike any other in the test.
 It is somewhat more complicated, with padding, straps, and cam-locks that take some initial setup.
 The end result, though, is a system that spreads the force of retention over the user's entire foot, even in the softest of shoes.
-Tighter bindings, like those on the Atlas Aspect or MSR Evo may be slightly more secure, and certainly pack more compactly, but the tension of the stretched rubber straps can compromise circulation and create pressure points.
+Tighter bindings, like those on the MSR Evo may be slightly more secure, and certainly pack more compactly, but the tension of the stretched rubber straps can compromise circulation and create pressure points.

 Ease of Use